EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 The `!` on all the fields tells API users that those fields will not be `null`.
 And the `[]` around the `Person` type on the `friends` field types the API users that the field returns a list of `Person` objects.

-EntityGraphQL will automatically figure out fields that return lists based on if the resolve expression returns an array or `IEnumerable<T>`.
+EntityGraphQL will automatically figure out fields that return lists based on if the resolve expression returns `IEnumerable<T>`.

-Similarly EntityGraphQL will mark non-nullable .NET types as non-null in thr GraphQL schema.
-If you need to change that you can use `field.IsNullable(bool)`.
+Similarly, EntityGraphQL will mark non-nullable .NET types as non-null in thr GraphQL schema.
+If you need to change that, you can use `field.IsNullable(bool)`.

 Lets say we know a person's first and last name will never be null.